 The District uses the Incident Command System model for emergency actions.
-For district-wide emergencies, the Incident Commander will be Superintendent of Schools.
+For district-wide emergencies, before, during, and after-school hours, the Incident Commander will be Superintendent of Schools.

-In building-level emergencies, the administrator in charge or his/her designee will act as the Incident Commander.
+In building-level emergencies, before, during, and after-school hours, the administrator in charge or his/her designee will act as the Incident Commander.
 As time permits these decisions should be made after consulting with the Superintendent of Schools.
 The Incident Commander is authorized to activate such resources and personnel as are appropriate for the incident.
 The Incident Commander is empowered to render such decisions as may be necessary in keeping with the response actions as identified in the Building Level Emergency Response Plan.
 Building-Level Incident Command staff are identified in the Building Level Emergency Response Plan.